mig-hub/fragment/README.md

     sudo gem install fragment

-Them you can require Fragment and use it that way:
+Then you can require Fragment and use it that way:

     require 'fragment'